david-ewan-campbell/grade-point-average-calculator/README.md

 ```

 ```
-STEP THREE - I changed code initially in 'gpa' & 'announcement' methods to get at least two expected test results turning 'green' and see where code needs to be altered.
+STEP THREE - Changed code initially in 'gpa' & 'announcement' methods
+- Get at least two expected test results turning 'green'
+- Get visibility on where/what code needs to be added.
-Hard coding '4' and "Andy scored an average of 4.0" expectation from test array/out: hash returns 2 green ticks in first test expectations for 'Andy'.
+- Hard coded '4' and "Andy scored an average of 4.0" expectation from test array/out:
+- hash returns 2 green ticks in first test expectations for 'Andy'...
 ```

 ---------- Andy ---------- \